Trolleybuses in Ipswich: Fleet

 For the opening of the Ipswich system, the corporation hired three single deck vehicles from Railless, for what they saw as an experimental phase.
-When they than applied for Parliamentary powers to convert the whole of the tramway system to trolleybus operation, it prompted two local companies into action.
+When they then applied to Parliament for legal powers to convert the whole of the tramway system to trolleybus operation, it prompted two local companies into action.
 Ransomes, Sims & Jefferies of Ipswich had been agricultural engineers since the late 18th century, but had built battery-electric commercial road vehicles during the First World War.
 Ransomes looked at the Railless design and simplified it, to produce an "improved electric trolleybus".
 The chassis was straight and mounted high enough to clear the axles.
 A single 35 hp motor drove the rear axle through a worm drive.
 They made the motor and tramway-type hand controller themselves, and also built the 30-seat front entrance bodywork.
 After testing, this vehicle became the fourth vehicle in Ipswich's fleet.

 Richard Garrett & Sons of Leiston were also sure they could convince Ipswich to buy locally, and produced a similar vehicle with a high straight chassis.
 Garretts were also known as agricultural engineers, but were part of a group of companies that included Bull Motors, who supplied the electric motors for all Garrett trolleybuses.
 Again the rear axle was powered by a worm and wheel arrangement.
 The experimental vehicle was fitted with a 50 hp motor, with a controller made by Garretts and operated by a foot pedal.
 Charles H. Roe of Leeds built the 32-seat centre entrance bodywork, and while it was in the north, the vehicle was tested on the Leeds, Keighley and Bradford systems.
 It arrived at Ipswich on 16 July 1925, and testing lasted until March 1926.
 Tilling-Stevens were from further afield, and had produced petrol-electric motorbuses for some years, but were relatively new to the trolleybus market.
 They supplied a model TS6 for evaluation by Ipswich, where it carried the fleet number 5.